fburic/notes/unix.md

 ### Reuse `ssh-agent` from previous session

-Setup: start an agent and record relevant env vars.
+Setup: from your home directory, start an agent and record relevant env vars.

 ```bash
 eval $(ssh-agent -s | tee agent.env)